 Solution: Given, length of base=5 cm and height = 3 cm

-Parallelogram Area Without Height
+Area of Parallelogram Without Height

-If the height of the parallelogram is unknown to us, then we can use trigonometry concept here to find its area.
+If the height of the parallelogram is unknown to us, then we can use the trigonometry concept here to find its area.

 Area = ab sin (x)